pbmoses/ge-values/README.md

-# The purpose of this repo is to deploy the Grafana (viz) Enterprise Helm chart from ArgoCD with custom values utilizing multiple sources.
+# This repo was created (along with others) to deploy the Grafana (viz) Enterprise Helm chart from ArgoCD with custom values utilizing multiple sources.
 To note: These repos were developed for rapid redeployment of the Grafana Enterprise stack (there will be one for each of LGTM )based on the repo maintainers knowledge and experience around Kubernetes, this is not official Grafana Documentation.
 These can also be a basis for the OSS version.
 A rapidly redployable stack should be present in any enterprise environment, these examples can be used as a foundation but should not be the be all end all of MTTR.

+## The Why
+Efficiency, repeatability and accountability.
+Utilizing GitOps approaches, one can (theorehtically) lock down a cluster with all actions that take place doing so only after a peer revie and merge request has been approved.
+I have worked with large enterprise customers where only a handful of people had direct cluster access, all changes took place vis GitOps; Branch, edit, peer review, merge request and move forward.
+The "oops" moments were not completely gone but were reduced changes (if not done with direct cluster/machine access) were auditable in a single place (Git).

 In the end, I would like to setup 3 demo paths, the stack, the datasources and the dashboards.
 As will all things OpenSource, there are many ways these can be done.
 The end objective is to be sure you learn and come away from this with more confidence and knowledge for your day to day computing experiences.